BrettRamsay/Data/SQLmurder.md

 ### STEP 2: Retrieve the two witness statements

-The next step requires to identify the two witnesses from `person` and retreive their testimony from `witnesses`.
+The next step requires to identify the two witnesses from `person` and retreive their testimony from `interview`.
 Unlike the opening instructions, there aren't any discrete parameters given to use in the query, so a simple WHERE + OR clause is out.
-Instead, each person will require a subquery (or CTE) and then these two subqueries will be combined using the UNION operator.
-This will create a single table that can then be joined to `witnesses` using `person.id` as the foreign key.
+Instead, each person will require a subquery (or CTE) with the reulsts being combined using the UNION operator.
+This will create a single table that can then be joined to `interview` using `person.id` as the foreign key.

 ```
 WITH w1 AS (